-If you have more than 512 megabytes of RAM (computer memory), you can use it at-will on Linux, including in the Java Sound synthesizer.
-If you have only 512 megabytes of RAM on your machine, you will only be able to use it for loading into a soundcard with a hardware synthesizer, or with Qsynth, or Fluidsynth.
-With only 512 megabytes of RAM, you can't use it with the Java Sound synthesizer.
+You can use it at-will on Linux, including in the Java Sound synthesizer.
+You can also use it for loading into a soundcard with a hardware synthesizer (if you have one), or with Qsynth, or Fluidsynth.
+With limited RAM, you may have difficulties using it with the Java Sound synthesizer.

-Even to use it for loading into a soundcard's hardware synthesizer, a change is needed to your system configuration, allowing the use of large soundfont files to be loaded into soundcards.
-With any of the Ubuntu Linux systems, this change has been made for you, but it doesn't take-effect until the next time you boot your system after installing the extra components.
+To use it in a soundcard's hardware synthesizer, a change is needed to your system configuration, allowing the use of large soundfont files to be loaded into soundcards.
+With any of the Ubuntu Linux systems, this change can be made, but it doesn't take-effect until the next time you boot your system after installing the extra components.

 With other Linux distributions, you may have find out how to configure the limit on the size of soundfonts.
 On SUSe Linux, there is a YAST configuration under the “Sounds” category, allowing the large soundfonts.
 You can tell if your system needs this configuration change, if some instrument sounds play, but others (the oboe, for example) do not play (remain silent).

-If you have enough computer memory (RAM) to use it, you should use this soundfont extensively before looking for other soundfonts.
+I recommend you use this soundfont extensively before looking for other soundfonts.